 Reason for a Capsule Endoscopy Procedure

 While portions of the intestine can be seen during a colonoscopy or upper endoscopy procedure, these procedures are unable to provide a complete view of the small intestine.
-The capsule endoscopy is able to provide a view of the small intestine and is helpful in detecting some of the following conditions:
+The capsule is able to provide a view of the small intestine and is helpful in detecting some of the following conditions:

 • Intestinal bleeding